Monday, October 12th 2020, 8:11 am - Everything you need to know about arguably Canada's tastiest national holiday.

 In 1763, for example, the Canadian Encyclopedia says people in Halifax dedicated the day to the end of the Seven Years’ War, when Britain drove France out of most of its North American territories for good, ending an ongoing security threat for the Nova Scotian capital.

 And according to Canadian Living, the month didn’t even seem to matter.
-In 1816, a thanksgiving feast was held in Upper Canada (present-day Ontario) in June to celebrate the end of the wars with France.
+In 1816, a thanksgiving feast was held in Upper Canada (present-day Ontario) in June to celebrate the end of the Napoleonic Wars with France.
 In February 1833, Lower Canada, now Quebec, hosted a Thanksgiving for the end of a cholera outbreak.
 In 1856, both Canadas celebrated the end of the Crimean War in June.

 Canada sort of started to get a handle on the Thanksgiving situation in 1879, when November 6 of that year was proclaimed a national holiday.
 But even then, confusion reigned, with the day falling anywhere in October or November until 1921.